 FCB (Pin 7): Forced Continuous Control Input.
-This input acts on both controllers and is normally used to regulate a secondary winding.
-Pulling this pin below 0.8V will force continuous synchronous operation.
+This input acts on the first controller (or both controllers depending upon the FLTCPL pin-see pin description), and is normally used to regulate a secondary winding.
+Pulling this pin below 0.8V will force continuous synchronous operation for the first and optionally the second controller.
 Do not leave this pin floating.

-I{TH1}, I{TH2} (Pins 8, 11): Error Amplifier Outputs and Switching Regulator Compensation Points.
+I{TH1}, I{TH2} (Pins 8, 11): Error Amplifier Output and Switching Regulator Compensation Point.
 Each associated channels' current comparator trip point increases with this control voltage.